- Occupancy sensors save energy by automatically turning off lights in areas of variable occupancy.

 - Careful placement and tuning are necessary to ensure sensor performance and optimize savings.

-Lighting accounts for 40% of the electricity used in commercial buildings.
+Lighting accounts for 40 percent of the electricity used in commercial buildings.
 Despite the attention paid to efficiency upgrades, great opportunities exist for reducing energy use by simply turning lights off where and when they are not needed.
 While energy savings can be achieved through education and incentives, it is often difficult to get staff or building occupants to cooperate.
 An automated lighting control system using occupancy sensors is more effective in many cases.

-Selection and Placement
+Selection and placement

 Proper selection and placement of occupancy sensors can result in a system that building occupants view as an improvement; automatically turning off lights after occupants leave a room and automatically turning them on as occupants enter.
 However, inappropriate application of this technology can limit the amount of energy savings and lead to poor, or even unsafe, lighting conditions.